 Situations can occur in which a former employee of the company becomes a contingent worker.
 In this case, the particular employee must have left previously the company.

 In case the employee is still active in the system when applying as contingent worker, the Terminate action type must be executed first, before assigning the contingent worker to a work order.
-This is sketched in the following.

-Recommendation

-For a detailed description of terminating an employee refer to test script of scope item Take Action: Termination (FJ3).
+The HR Administrator enters termination data for the employee.

 Procedure

 Log on to Employee Central as HR Administrator.